vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 I0310 12:49:32.279773  215835 backup.go:163] I0310 20:49:32.279485 xtrabackupengine.go:310] xtrabackup stderr: Please upgrade PXB, if a new version is available.
 To continue with risk, use the option --no-server-version-check.
 ```

-To continue with risk: Set -xtrabackup_backup_flags=--no-server-version-check.
+To continue with risk: Set `-xtrabackup_backup_flags=--no-server-version-check`.
 Note this occurs when your MySQL server version is technically unsupported by `xtrabackup`.

 ## Backing up Topology Server